oskarvh/ComSciCalculator/software/comms/README.md

 * New program
   * There is space in the flash for custom programs, accessible via the menu
   * This command sends the binary data and where to store it, along with metadata such that the program can be accessible via the menu.

+# Integration
+The protocol can be used as a HIL interface for testing as well as a GUI implementation.
+While the GUI part is kept agnostic to the GUI framework, python mappings to the protocol functions shall be created such that pytest can be used as the test framework.
+That also enables a low effort python GUI implementation.

+In python, `ctypes` seem to be the standard binding framework for C functions, as it’s part of the standard python library/distribution.